aretheregods/hackerinferno/README.md

 I'm Naythan Williams and not a wizard.
 But I did build this PWA all by my lonesome.
 You can check out my boring Twitter [here](https://twitter.come/aretheregods) or my hopefully slightly less boring Github [here](https://github.com/aretheregods).

 Now, go and build something awesome with InfernoJS.
-PS.
-You're allowed to use the structure of this PWA as a template for whatever awesome apps you build.
+PS: You're allowed to use the structure of this PWA as a template for whatever awesome apps you build.
 I'm totally cool with that.
 But, remember, check out what architecture works best for whatever you're building.
 Peace.